krb5/krb5/doc/rst_source/krb_admins/database.rst

    :start-after:  _change_password:
    :end-before: _change_password_end:

-.. note:: *change_password* will not let you change the password to
+.. note:: Password changes through kadmin are subject to the same
-          one that is in the principal's password history.
+          password policies as would apply to password changes through :ref:`kpasswd(1)`.

 Policies